privacyfreak84/ScorePrep/README.md

 In practice the tradeoff isn't smooth — it tends to have a sharp "elbow."
-Raising `--tie-temperature` a little from `0.0` (try `0.1`) often cuts rests substantially at *zero* tie cost, because it mostly just relaxes the bar-span cap, not the tie budget itself.
+Raising `--tie-temperature` a little from `0.0` (try `0.1`) often cuts rests substantially at minimal tie cost, because it mostly just relaxes the bar-span cap, not the tie budget itself.
 Past a certain point (often somewhere around `0.15`–`0.2`) the tie budget itself increases and `needs-tie` can jump sharply.
 Try a small sweep